abdul-razaq/digital-energy-mobile/README.md

+# Digital Energy Mobile App Interview Test

+Here is a description of what the repository contains and how it can be run locally on the machine.

+## Tools and Stack
+    1. React Native
+    2. Expo
+    3. Typescript
+    4. Tanstack Query
+    5. Nativewind
+    6. Satoshi Font
+    7. Expo Router
+    8. Axios

+## Installation
+    1. Pull the code from the repository.
+    2. Run npm install to install the dependencies.
+    3. Run npx expo start --go to start the Metro Bundler.
+    4. Press "a" or "i" to open the application in either Android or Ios Respectively.
 ## Project Implementation and Features
 This project renders a list of products from the API endpoint provided using React Query and Axios.
 It renders each product on the home screen as an individual card which contains all the details of each product.